 When a company has supplied a new vehicle to a private person or entity not being an entrepreneur for VAT purposes in an EU country.

 The ICP declaration is used to provide information to the Dutch tax authorities about the supply of goods and services made by a company in other EU countries.
 Be aware: The Dutch tax authorities do share this data with other EU countries.

 An ICP declaration can be filed in three manners:

-On www.belastingdienst.nl you can find a form in the password-protected part of the website.
+On the website of the Belastingdienst, you can find a form in the password-protected part of the website.
 This form is only available in Dutch!

 With your own declaration software

 By your tax representative; Our Tax team can assist you with this!
 Check our VAT Administration Services!